bas-ansible-roles-collection/nodejs5/tests/README.md

 The *Testing* environment tests a single scenario:

-* Tests NodeJS is installed correctly a node module can be installed
+* NodeJS and NPM are installed correctly using non-system package sources

 The *Local Testing* environment tests multiple scenarios:

-1. ...
+1. NodeJS and NPM are installed correctly using non-system package sources

 **Note:** *Local Testing* environments test scenarios on all operating systems this role supports.
 Services providing *Testing* environments may limit which operating system are available (e.g. SemaphoreCI only supports Ubuntu Trusty).